-Released 10 January 2001
+Released 27 January 2001

 - Changed the meaning of the FRAM timeout.
 Instead of being added to the interframe delay, it is a minimum or maximum value to which the decoder can change the interframe delay.
-This was approved by consensus on December 23, 2000. - Added a section on Extension and Registration. - Fixed some typographical errors and made minor formatting changes.
+This was approved by consensus on December 23, 2000. - Added a section on Extension and Registration. - Minor editorial and formatting changes.